 Photograph the deck to prove condition

 The estimate only holds if the crew works to it.
 Daily photos of the deck, the underlayment, and the flashing give you proof of condition and proof of work.
-That record settles disputes and speeds up the final invoice.
+That record settles disputes and speeds up the final invoice because nobody can claim the decking was fine when you have the picture.

 - Photograph the deck before and after tearoff